March 14, 2024

 Analyzing Game Types: Redemption, Video, and Merchandisers

 Now you have your most important person, your game tech, their parts, and their tools, and an honest games distributor rep who will guide you to the right, profitable games.
 Let’s talk game mix.
-When talking about games, we generalize into three main categories, each with some subcategories.
+When discussing games, we categorize them into three main categories, each with its own subcategories.
 The main three categories are

 Maximizing ROI: Game Mix and Strategic Planning